andlo/mycroft-skills-list-gitbook/skills/skill-mark-2-pi.MycroftAI.md

 ---
-description: Customize your Mark 2
+description: Please use the new Mark II Skill
 ---

 ### _skill-mark-2-pi.MycroftAI_